Kai Eide: Negotiations with Taliban

 In early 2010, Kai Eide put out the word that he had secret exploratory talks with Taliban commanders to discuss peace terms, as emerged end of that month during the International Conference on Afghanistan in London.
 According to Eide, he met with regional commanders on the Quetta Shura, the Taliban's leadership council, in Dubai on 8 January 2010.
 This would have been the first such meeting between the UN and alleged senior members of the Taliban, suggesting that peace talks had revived since 2009 exploratory contacts in Saudi Arabia between emissaries of the Afghan government and the Taliban had broken down.
-It was not clear how significant a faction had showed up in Dubai or how serious they were.
+It was not clear how significant a faction had shown up in Dubai or how serious they were.
 A western official confirmed that there were "indications of splits in the Taliban over the prospect of a settlement".
 Supporters of former presidential candidate Abdullah Abdullah predicted that negotiations could fail because the Karzai government was "too weak", and other critics warned that trying to buy off insurgents created a "moral hazard" of rewarding combatants who had killed Western troops and local civilians.
 Taliban sources denied that there had been such a meeting and dismissed them as "baseless rumors".